GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 - The short red 18AWG wire goes from 12v VCC/+ -> 5V IN +
 - The short black 18AWG wire goes from 12v GND/- -> 5V IN -
 - The longer 26AWG black will be connected from 5v OUT- to the GND of expansion
 - The longer 26AWG red will be connected from 5v OUT+ to the 5V of expansion.
-Please use the tables in **3.0.2 Appendix - Component Wiring** for details on wiring VCC/5V/+ and GND/- connections to the Arduino.
+Please use the tables in **3.0.2 Component Wiring** for details on wiring VCC/5V/+ and GND/- connections to the Arduino.

-_**Make sure this component is well insulated and enclosed.
-You do not want to touch it or let it make contact with anything whilst the machine is on! **_
+!>**Make sure this component is well insulated and enclosed.
+You do not want to touch it or let it make contact with anything whilst the machine is on!**

+### 2.1.2 Disable ECO timer
+!>**SKIP TO 2.1.3 IF YOU DO NOT HAVE AN ECO MACHINE**

-**_If you have the ECO version (the machine turns off automatically after 20mins) bridge your brew switch with a 18AWG cable with two male ends, as per below:_**
+If you have the ECO version (the machine turns off automatically after 20mins) please read below.

+This requires you to look at the schematics.
+Remove the connections from the coffee/brew switch pole 2 and 1.
+With your 18AWG cable with two male ends bridge them together as per below:

 ![image](https://user-images.githubusercontent.com/53577819/154989122-6237e1af-62d1-4289-901c-47c69ea3b1b9.jpg ':size=350')

+!> If you plan on going through the V3 PCB install, it is recommended to get rid of or completely [bypass](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) the ECO PCB.
+Steps for removing the eco PCB are not provided as there are other resources on the web on how to do this.
+It's also pretty trivial.

-### 2.1.2 Thermocouple Config
+### 2.1.3 Thermocouple Config

 Prepare the following cable to the below spec: